Mars 2112: Location

-The restaurant was situated on a sunken courtyard in front of the Paramount Plaza building at Broadway and 51st Street.
-A UFO-like elevator took patrons to the dining tier, where the "Mars Bar" and "Space Arcade" were also located.
-Perhaps the most notable feature was Crystal Crater, which served as the dining area.
-It was three stories high, and decorated as an imaginary Mars underground landscape.
-Waiters dressed in futuristic costumes, and food and drink items had space-themed names.
+Mars 2112 was located at 1633 Broadway, situated on a sunken courtyard in front of the Paramount Plaza, at Broadway and 51st Street, beneath the Hachette Book Group offices.
+It seated 400 guests and had 33000 sqft of floor space.
+A UFO-like elevator took patrons to the dining tier, where the "Mars Bar" and "Cyber Street arcade" were also located.
+Perhaps the most notable feature was "Crystal Crater", which served as the dining area.
+It was three stories high, and decorated as an imaginary Mars underground landscape, with industrial walkways over what appeared to be lava and windows to computer-generated Martian landscapes.
+Waiters dressed in futuristic costumes, and "Martians" with names and backstories walked through the dining floor.
+Menu items had space-themed names such as "Nebula Chili Nachos".
 After dining, patrons passed through two doorways where a "teleporter" took them back to the main floor and the gift shop.
+The restaurant's signature attraction was its two 30-seat space flight simulators, together worth about $1.5 million.
+The aesthetic was compared to the original 1960s Star Trek.

+Operations

+In 2000, two men were shot after an argument began at a party hosted at Mars 2112 by WQHT Hot 97 FM.

+Mars 2112 was attended by former US president Bill Clinton and his niece.
+Brad Pitt attended Mars 2112 with his son Maddox Jolie-Pitt.
+In 2011, Shaquille O'Neal was turned away from a party hosted at Mars 2112 while wearing a sweatshirt and sneakers, which failed to meet the party's dress code.

-The restaurant closed in January 2012.
-The restaurant was auctioned off by Eliot B. Millman and Michael Amodeo auction companies.
-It had previously filed for bankruptcy twice (once in 2002 and once in late 2007) before finally closing.
+The New York City restaurant closed in January 2012 and was auctioned off by Eliot B. Millman and Michael Amodeo auction companies.
+It had previously filed for bankruptcy twice, in 2001 and again in late 2007.

-A Mars 2112 restaurant opened at Woodfield Mall in Schaumburg, Illinois, on October 3, 2000.
-It closed in November 2001, for no publicly-stated reason.
+Founder Paschal Phelan opened another Mars 2112 restaurant at Woodfield Mall in Schaumburg, Illinois, on October 3, 2000.
+It closed in November 2001 for no publicly stated reason.